Terradue/doc-tep-geohazards/source/tutorials/MPIC-OPT_faq.rst

 10) When setting the across-track (or jitter) correction?
 =========================================================

-The across-track correction (also called jitter correction) can remove the high frequency undulation caused by the platform vibrations during the acquisition and visible in certain pairs of Sentinel-2 images.
-The filter efficiently remove this this undulation allowing to better estimate the ground displacement as can be seen on the Ridgecrest example:
+The across-track correction (also called jitter correction) removes the high frequency undulation caused by the platform vibrations during the acquisition.
+These undulations are visible in certain pairs of Sentinel-2 images and decrease the accuracy of the measure.
+The filter integrated in MPIC-OPT is based on a wavelet filter that efficiently removes the undulation allowing a better estimate of the ground displacement as can be seen on the Ridgecrest example:

 .. image:: assets/tuto_faq_mpic_Figure9.png

 The filter is a directional filter meaning that it removes all ground deformation pattern of a certain frequency (~2 km) in the East-West direction.
 Consequently, it is not recommended to activate this filter for landslide or glaciers studies located in mountainous areas as the filter may strongly affect the estimation of the ground velocity.
+More information on the filter can be found in [4]_.

 11) How to set up the inversion parameters?